ubiqsecurity/ubiq-snowflake/README.md

 ```

 Arguments are defined as follows:
-* _dataset_names:_ The datasets to use FPE encryption with.
+* _dataset_names:_ The datasets to use structured encryption with.
 Datasets should be accessible by the API Key.
 These should be in a single string, separated by commas. eg `'SSN,TELEPHONE_NUMBER,FULL_NAME'`
 * _access_key, secret_signing_key, secret_crypto_access_key:_ Ubiq API Key Credentials available from the Ubiq Dashboard

-### FPE Encryption
+### Structured Encryption
-The below command performs FPE encryption by calling the Ubiq API to get Dataset metadata corresponding to the given Dataset name (e.g., 'SSN') and an FPE encryption key.
+The below command performs structured encryption by calling the Ubiq API to get Dataset metadata corresponding to the given Dataset name (e.g., 'SSN') and an encryption key.
 ```sql
 select ubiq_encrypt(
     plain_text,